Cartocci siciliani is the lesser-known cousin of the popular cannoli. It is a pastry similar to the doughnut.

 The preparation of cartocci is simple.
 Raw dough is wrapped around a metal tube and then fried in oil until golden brown.
 The metal tube is removed and its place is filled with a sweet ricotta filling, complemented by chocolate balls.
 The freshly fried cartocci is then coated in sugar, and its production is complete.

-The current flight connection from Prague to Sicilian Palermo lands late at night, so this fluffy cartocci was the first local food I ate on my October Sicilian trip.
+The current flight connection from Prague to Sicilian Palermo lands late at night, so this fluffy cartocci was the first Sicilian food I ate on my October trip.
 I bought it at a small bakery called Il Panettiere, and it cost approximately 1.50 EUR.
-Enjoy!

 More information can be obtained by clicking on the map link: